 Below the Cases tab's metric bar, a search bar displays which allows users to easily search by the case's subject or number and pull up matching records in the list view.
 The search bar also includes a Filter option allowing you to narrow your search further using one of the default filter options.
-Please note that admin Serve users and the Serve user assigned to the Service Console dashboard have the ability to define a filter for the list view, but you can apply additional filters or create new filters via the Build Filter option of the search bar to narrow the list view results further.
+Please note that admin users and the user assigned to the Service Console dashboard have the ability to define a filter for the list view, but you can apply additional filters or create new filters via the Build Filter option of the search bar to narrow the list view results further.
 For more information on how to apply and create filters, refer to the User Interface documentation.
-To update the filtered list view with the most recent results, click on the Refresh icon to the right of the search box.
+To update the filtered list view with the most recent results, click on the Refresh icon to the left of the search box.

 To the left of each row is a dropdown menu of actions you can take on the row's case.
 Click the down arrow to access the following options:

 - Edit in New Tab: Opens a new tab with the case's record view in edit mode

 - Copy Record URL: Copies the URL of the case to your clipboard

 - Open in New Tab: Opens a new tab with the case's record view